aleksilassila/SpotifyPlaylistNumberOfSongs/README.md

 # SpotifyPlaylistNumberOfSongs

-Show amount of songs in playlist in Spotify.
+A MobileSubstrate tweak for Spotify to show amount of songs in playlist.

+## Screenshot

 ![Alt text](/screenshot.jpg?raw=true "Total duration • Songs")